-estimate and when the Performance Partner and Alliance Partner prepared and submitted their estimates.
-SoCalGas' Preliminary Mechanical Construction Contractor Estimate (confidential): SoCalGas' preliminary cost estimate for construction was .
-Mechanical Construction Contractor's Target Price Estimate (confidential): The Mechanical Construction Contractor's cost estimate was , which was . soCalGas' preliminary cost estimate for construction.
-SoCalGas' Preliminary Electrical Contractor Estimate (confidential): SoCalGas' preliminary cost estimate for electrical services was .
-Electrical Contractor's Estimate (confidential): The Electrical Contractor's estimate was .
+es timate and when the Performance Partner and Alliance Partner prepared and submitted the eir estimates.
+1. SoCalGas' Preliminary Mechanical Construction Contractor Estimate (confidential): SoCalGas' preliminary cost estimate for construction was 2.
+Mechanical Construction Contractor's Target Price Estimate (confidential): The Mechanical Construction Contractor's cost estimate was , which was than SoCalGas' preliminary cost estimate for construction.
+3. SoCalGas' Preliminary Electrical Contractor Estimate (confidential): SoCalGas' preliminary cost estimate for electrical services was 4.
+Electrical Contractor's Estimate (confidential): The Electrical Contractor's estimate was , which was than SoCalGas' preliminary cost estimate.